harshjohar/Sort_N_Search/Intro to DSA in python/Tree Question.md

     ![ss](management_both.PNG)

-Extent [tree class](https://github.com/codebasics/data-structures-algorithms-python/blob/master/data_structures/7_Tree/7_tree.py) built in our main tutorial so that it takes **name** and **designation** in data part of TreeNode class.
-Now extend print_tree function such that it can print either name tree, designation tree or name and designation tree.
+Extend print_tree function such that it can print either name tree, designation tree or name and designation tree.
 As shown below,

    ![](all_trees.png)